 If you believe your data is being processed in violation of current regulations, please report it to us as soon as possible.
 You also have the right to file a complaint with the Data Protection Authority in your country.

-You are always welcome to contact our Group Data Protection Officer or talk with your local Scania contact.
+If you have any questions or concerns you are always welcome to contact us here or talk to your Scania contact.